 What should you do when you or a loved one suffers a serious injury on a ship or oil platform?
 How do you protect your family and your livelihood?
 You can start by calling an experienced maritime lawyer at Arnold & Itkin to understand your right to seek compensation from your employer!

 We have a deep knowledge of the various

 federal statutes comprising maritime law.

 We understand the differences among the federal acts and know the complexities of the law to get you the compensation you deserve.
-With considerable experience and a proven track record of success in this field (including more than $1 billion in 5 years), we are ready to determine exactly how we help you.
+With considerable experience and a proven track record of success in this field (including billions of dollars), we are ready to determine exactly how we help you.

 The primary occupation of a longshoreman is the loading and unloading of cargo from ships.
 Besides being physically strong and able to move heavy objects, longshoremen also must be able to operate loading equipment.
 Due to the dangerous machinery involved, there is a high risk of serious injuries.

 Longshoremens’ rights are